 This readily accessible loop ride from downtown Nelson climbs to a rocky mountaintop offering epic Tasman Bay views and an exciting downhill.

 This memorable one-day mountain bike ride traces the old Dun Mountain Railway into breathtaking alpine territory before barreling downhill for 20km back to Nelson city.
 Dun Mountain’s unique geology, rich mining history and epic viewpoints make this one of New Zealand’s finest day rides for fit, experienced riders.
+For a shorter option, there are hour loops or climb then descent, like the Codgers Mountain Bike Park at the entranceway.

 One of this trail’s many charms is that it starts just 15-minutes’ bike ride from central Nelson.
 Completing the full loop involves a technical downhill over loose, rocky terrain, and should only be attempted by experienced mountain bikers with energy to burn.
 Riders of lesser ability, however, can still enjoy a view-filled adventure by following the trail up to Coppermine Saddle and returning the same way.